avgustint/tower-clock-oled/readme.md

 ## **Introduction**

-Controlling the clock in a church tower with an arduino microcontroller using a real time clock (RTC) module that stores and returns the correct time.
-The controller attempts to synchronise the time of the clock in the tower with the system time of the controller.
+Controlling the clock in a church tower with an arduino micro controller using a real time clock (RTC) module that stores and returns the correct time.
+The controller attempts to synchronize the time of the clock in the tower with the system time of the controller.
 Every full minute, the tower clock must be moved forward so that the AC motor is running.
 The motor is triggered by the opening of a relay.
 The tower clock shall be stopped, if there is no power in the mains to turn the motor.
-The clock in the tower will synchronise when we have power from the grid again.
+The clock in the tower will synchronize when we have power from the grid again.

 Program is taking into consideration also the rules for Daylight Saving Time (DST) in Europe.
 On the last Sunday in March, time moves forward one hour from 2:00 to 3:00 and on the last Sunday in October, time moves back from 3:00 to 2:00.
 When the time moves forward, the tower clock will catch the correct time.
 When the time moves back, the tower clock will wait one hour.